Updated: Jun 21

 Summer is finally here!
 And for many that means long days, warmer weather, and lots of outdoor fun.
 It can also mean a ton of activities, including spending time with lots of friends and relatives.
 As a result, in the middle of all that fun, things can quickly become pretty overwhelming.
 And that can be the difference between an awesome or awful vacation.

-So, in the name of keeping the fun alive, here are just a few tips to help you get the most out of summer.
+So, in the name of keeping the fun alive, here are just a few tips to help you enjoy your summer to the fullest!

 Uncertainty drives anxiety, which fuels stress.
 It's always helpful to to write down, and/or schedule activities you would like to do.
 When you plan ahead you're able to make space for eventualities, determine your needs ahead of time, and gather all the resources and items you need to make sure you enjoy your activities.
 Remember, planning is most effective when you write things down and follow a schedule.
 It's a real challenge trying to remember everything while trying to beat the clock!